Does light affect sleep and energy? Could light bulbs change your life? Absolutely!

 Other creatures have opposite signals.
 Skunks and possums wake at dusk and sleep in the day.
 Does light affect sleep?
 Yep!
 Both daylight and night light (darkness) affect us profoundly.

-Darkness: The Signal to Sleep
+Darkness: The Signal to Make Melatonin

 Are you fatigued?
 Not getting quality sleep?
 Here’s one reason why…